 In future language design and evolution activities, the following items should be considered:

-Language specifiers should standardize on a common, uniform terminology to describe generics/templates so that programmers experienced in one language can reliably learn and refer to the type system of another language that has the same concept, but with a different name.
+Standardizing on a common, uniform terminology to describe generics/templates so that programmers experienced in one language can reliably learn and refer to the type system of another language that has the same concept, but with a different name.

-Language specifiers should design generics in such a way that any attempt to instantiate a generic with constructs that do not provide the required capabilities results in a compile-time error.
+Designing generics in such a way that any attempt to instantiate a generic with constructs that do not provide the required capabilities results in a compile-time error.

-Language specifiers should provide an assertion mechanism for checking properties at run-time, for those properties that cannot be checked at compile time.
+Providing an assertion mechanism for checking properties at run-time, for those properties that cannot be checked at compile time.
 It should be possible to inhibit assertion checking if efficiency is a concern.

 6.41 Inheritance [RIP]